nicholasjclark/mvgam/docs/README.md

-Now fit an `mvgam` model; it fits a GAM in which a smooth function for `season` is estimated jointly with a full time series model for the errors, rather than smoothing splines that do not incorporate a concept of the future.
+Now fit an `mvgam` model; it fits a GAM in which a smooth function for `season` is estimated jointly with a full time series model for the errors (in this case an `AR1` process with drift), rather than relying on smoothing splines that do not incorporate a concept of the future.
 We estimate the model in `JAGS` using MCMC sampling (Note that `JAGS` 4.3.0 is required; installation links are found [here](https://sourceforge.net/projects/mcmc-jags/files/))

 ``` r